raimondilab/COVID-19-severity-host-genetic-predictor-model-explanation/COVID-19-severity-host-predictor-model-explanation-main/README.md

 ### Introduction

-In this repository, we are going to build an interactive dashboard for a voting ensemble host genetic severity predictor (HGSP) model we developed with 16 fully supported genetic variants together with clinical covariates (age and gender) identified from a prior study of the Whole Exome Sequencing dataset from 2000 cohort European descent SARS-CoV-2 positive patients.
+In this repository, we built an interactive dashboard for a voting ensemble host genetic severity predictor (HGSP) model we developed with 16 fully supported genetic variants together with clinical covariates (age and gender) identified from a prior study of the Whole Exome Sequencing dataset from 2000 cohort European descent SARS-CoV-2 positive patients.
 We further utilized the ExplainerDashboard library in Python for the post-hoc model interpretations and explanations for the 3000 cohort follow-up dataset.
 The Jupyter notebook (.ipynb) and this readme provide the codes and all the relevant information about this web App.

 1) What is the COVID-19 Host Genetic Severity Predictor Model Web App about?